Jah-On/MILE/README.md

 ![image](https://user-images.githubusercontent.com/58399643/211452179-2d95a7bc-b5bf-4864-b011-cff5f6f22a15.png)

 # Documentation

+Out of date but still compatible!
+In the time being, look at constants.js for a complete list.

 Invisible groupings are done with semicolons (;) and two semicolons **with no spaces** (;;) ends the group.